 On to Swansea, and foodies and wine lovers are in for a real treat.
 The area is famous for its seafood, fresh produce and for being the gateway to Tasmania's boutique wine country.
 Relax, sample and enjoy the charming coastal town of Swansea.
 But the pinnacle of a weekender or jam packed day trip is the spectacular Freycinet Peninsula and National Park.
 From Swansea, enjoy the views of Oyster Bay as you head east towards Coles Bay.

 You may know you're in Coles Bay when you notice the sparkling clear waters.
 You may notice the sandy beaches but more than likely you'll notice the rugged landscape, with its dramatic cliffs and stunning pink granite peaks.
 Why not pick up a dozen famous freshly shucked local oysters and take in the dramatic pink landscape from a beach picnic.

 Coles Bay offers visitors the opportunity to get up close to pods of friendly dolphins on a cruise to the spectacular Wineglass Bay.
 Take in all the natural beauty from numerous walking tracks and lookouts within the Freycinet National Park.
 It's a wonderful destination for families and older travelers as well as for lovers of Tasmanian seafood and fresh produce.
 For the weekender, Coles Bay offers accommodation to suit any budget.

-A warning for visitors to Tasmania, you'll be tempted to come back over and over!
+Just a warning for visitors to Tasmania as you'll be tempted to come back over and over!
 There's plenty to see and do, and thanks to diligent conservation efforts, there's so much natural beauty to be enjoyed.